HL7/carin-rtpbc/source/pages/index.md

 ### Change log

+**0.1.14 (This version):** Refined Profile and Terminology page wording.
+Adjusted certain resource names to increase consistency.
+Added responder CapabilityStatement, request and response MessageHeader and Bundle definitions.

-**0.1.13 (This version):** Reworked terminology artifacts related to NCPDP licensed code systems (specifying NamingSystem resources as the means to reference them in this guide, and removing placeholder CodeSystem resources).
+**0.1.13:** Reworked terminology artifacts related to NCPDP licensed code systems (specifying NamingSystem resources as the means to reference them in this guide, and removing placeholder CodeSystem resources).
 Added example NCPDP code set concepts sourced form the AHRQ United States Health Information Knowledgebase (USHIK), a publicly-available source.
 Removed preliminary content related to discount coupons.

 **0.1.12:** Refined description wording for the isAlternative extension (within the resource and on the Profiles & Extensions page).